-Your shield has a massive, living eye on it (or a sigil of an eye, if it makes more sense for your patron) through which you can see whenever you have the shield equipped.
-The eye has true sight and can see in magical darkness as if it were dim light.
+Your shield has a massive, living eye on it (or a sigil of an eye, if it makes more sense for your patron), which you can see through whenever you have the shield equipped.
+The eye has truesight and can see in magical darkness as if it were dim light.

 Aegis